All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Key Takeaway

 One of the most common misconceptions in health and fitness is that peptides and steroids are the same thing.
-They are not.
+They aren't.
 The peptides vs steroids differences are fundamental, spanning their chemical structure, mechanism of action, side effect profile, and legal status.
 Understanding these differences helps you make informed decisions about your health.

 Key Takeaways: - Understand what are peptides vs what are steroids - Mechanism of Action: Signals vs Hormones - Safety Profiles: A Stark Contrast - Legal and Medical Status